Dean William Strampel is the first MSU official to step down following Larry Nassar’s sentencing

 Olympic gymnasts McKayla Maroney and Aly Raisman have both come forward to speak about the abuse they received from Nassar under the guise of medical "treatments".

 Alarmingly, Nassar’s acts of sexual assault were reported to have occurred as early as in 1998, when he assaulted a freshman softball player at MSU.
-Due to a lack of proper investigations after receiving multiple sexual assault reports regarding Nassar, thirteen women and girls are expected to sue MSU.
+Due to a lack of proper investigations after receiving multiple sexual assault reports regarding Nassar, 13 women and girls are expected to sue MSU.

 We must look at the organizations that protected Nassar; @USAGym @TeamUSA @michiganstateu Until we understand the flaws in their systems, we can't be sure something like this won’t happen again.
 This is bigger than Larry.
 Those who looked other way need to be held accountable 2